centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-troubleshooting.md

 This chapter shows some guidelines on how to troubleshoot your MAP installation.

+## "Could not authenticate using admin (error 500)"

+#### Symptom

+When connecting to Centreon MAP service, an "authentication failed" error occurs.

+#### Problem

+The credentials for the dedicated user to MAP are no longer valid because they have been changed, probably due to a password expiration.

+#### Solution

+You can update the password by accessing this file: **/etc/centreon-map/map-config.properties**.

 ## MAP configuration is not working in HTTPS

 #### Symptom